 Artifactory Community Edition for C/C++¶

 Artifactory Community Edition (CE) for C/C++ is the recommended server for development and hosting private packages for a team or company.
-It is completely free, and it features a WebUI, advanced authentication and permissions, great performance and scalability, a REST API, a generic CLI tool and generic repositories to host any kind of source or binary artifact.
+It is completely free, and features a WebUI, advanced authentication and permissions, great performance and scalability, a REST API, a generic CLI tool and generic repositories to host any kind of source or binary artifact.

 This is a very brief introduction to Artifactory CE.
 For the complete Artifactory CE documentation, visit Artifactory docs.